openflighthpc/openflight-docs/stack/prerequisites.md

 The configuration of a Cluster Skeleton can be verified from the controller by running the cluster skeleton validation playbook.

 !!!danger
-The Cluste Skeleton Validation playbook does not yet exist !!!
+The Cluster Skeleton Validation playbook does not yet exist !!!